ncsa/ameriflux-pipeline/docs/metprocessor.md

 - The rest of the data is read and stored in another dataframe.

 ### 4
-- As mentioned in NOTES #24, some variables can be renamed in the met merger process.
+- As mentioned in NOTES #24, some variables can be renamed in the met process.
 - The variables in the key file (```key``` argument) and variables mentioned in the NOTES #24 are renamed.
   - Checks are done to make sure that the renaming is done correctly and the column names are unique.